connjer78/BWPR2/README.md

 For the Project Cards Power-Up to function correctly, your Trello workspace must meet the following requirements:

 1. A board named "Projects" must exist in the workspace.
-2. The "Projects" board must contain a list named "New Projects" where new project cards will be added.
+2. The "Projects" board must contain at least one list where new project cards will be added.
+The Power-Up will create new project cards in the first list found on the "Projects" board.

 Ensure these requirements are met before using the Power-Up to create project cards.